jxnblk/gatsby-themes/packages/blank/README.md

 **WIP** A bare-bones, unstyled MDX blog theme for Gatsby

-This theme in intended for use as a base (i.e. parent) theme which can be used to create custom blog themes.
+This theme is intended for use as a base (i.e. parent) theme which can be used to create custom blog themes.

 ## Usage